Log1x/acf-composer/README.md

 ### Generating an Options Page

-When creating a field, you have the option of populating the `$options` variable automatically generating an Options page as well as automatically setting your field group location to the option page.
+When creating a field, you have the option of populating the `$options` variable automatically generating an Options page as well as setting the field group location.

 Start by creating an option page using Acorn: